BenMcLean/WOLF3D-Godot/README.md

 At this time, I do NOT plan to work on support for Blake Stone, Corridor 7 or Rise of the Triad.

+Oh, and also, my project is going to go out of its way to intentionally not change the name of its master branch from continuing to be called "master" because changing things that we all know are already not racist in the name of "stopping racism" is fundamentally dishonest and contemptible.

 # Building

 Currently works with Godot Mono 3.2 Stable.